 The actual first impression typically starts with your online listing photos.
 Obviously these need to sell a buyer on spending their time to view your property in the first place.
 Once they arrive, you need to WOW them right away.

-Start with your curb appeal & front entryway.
+Start with your curb appeal and the front entryway.

 Create a cohesive neutral color palette throughout the home.
 When each room is painted a different color, the house feels smaller and 'choppy' when touring from room to room.
 You want it to flow, not feel jarring.